Last Ordering dates for festive season deliveries

 However, much like adding too much water at the get go, it is also worth bearing in mind that as your ice melts, your dram may end up too diluted.

 If you’re worried about dilution, but simply can’t do without a chilled drink, then whisky stones may be the invention for you!
 Made of soapstone, these solid cubes can be chilled in your home freezer and then added to your drink without directly altering the taste (out with the natural chill.)
-The downside is they require a little upkeep as does any other kitchen implement - cleaning, drying and the occasional defrost if not used often.
+The downside is they require a little upkeep, as does any other kitchen implement - cleaning, drying and the occasional defrost if not used often.

 Despite what many whisky aficionados may say about the negative effects of adding ice or whisky stones to your dram, it is always a personal choice - and there are plenty of ice-drinkers out there to prove it!
 Try with and without - you may find yourself building up to an ice-free dram as your palate develops.

-Swot up with Whisky Tasting
+Swot up with whisky tasting

 The best way to begin drinking whisky is with a crash course in whisky tasting.
 Understanding the process of how whisky is made will help you to understand what flavours to look out for - and what better way to get started than some professional guidance?

 Tutored tasting will help to kickstart your nosing and tasting technique - and afterwards you’ll know exactly what to look out for!
+Book your tutored whisky tasting distillery tour now.

 What’s your top tips for getting the most out of drinking whisky?
 Share them with us on Facebook and Twitter!